 Dewatering is the act of removing groundwater or surface water from a source area for the purpose of controlling groundwater levels, similar to the sump pump in your home.

 Dewatering at construction sites removes groundwater in or surrounding an excavation in order to safely and effectively continue construction activities.

-Dewatering at existing structures is performed to lower groundwater levels to help reduce uplifting loads on the structures, to reduce the potential for flooding in underground structures, and to depressurize and stabilize underlying soils.
+Dewatering at existing structures is performed to lower groundwater levels to help reduce uplifting loads on the structures, reduce the potential for flooding in underground structures, and depressurize and stabilize underlying soils.